 Ant’s is a privately owned reserve of approximately 5000ha in size in the heart of the Waterberg region.
 It’s a 3 hour drive north of Johannesburg and situated in a malaria free area.
 All major airlines fly to Johannesburg International airport.

-Inclusive in the program is all riding, training, meals, drinks including alcohol, accommodation, transfers from the local airports and selected excursions (usually those focusing on African wildlife).
+Inclusive in the program is all riding, training, meals, accommodation, housekeeping, laundry and transfers from the local airports and selected excursions (usually those focusing on African wildlife).
 Excluded are adventure trips, flights, insurance, visas, telephone calls.

 Weight limit for Volunteers is 80 kg.